Sale Save 50% | Power your business with QuickBooks Claim nowBuy now

 Casual pay rates are often higher than those on part-time or full-time contracts.
 The higher rate is to compensate for the lack of other entitlements usually included in employment contracts, such as paid holidays and sick leave.

-Essentially, the higher rate compensates for the uncertainty of unreliable income week to week and month to month.
+Essentially, the higher rate compensates for the uncertainty of having an unreliable income week to week and month to month.
 Many modern awards specify a minimum casual loading of 25 per cent above the standard rate, but this may vary depending on employee circumstances.

-Minimum Requirements Of The Workplace
+Minimum Requirements of the Workplace

 All employers in the national workplace system are subject to the minimum requirements set forth in the National Employment Standards (NES).
 Therefore, the NES cover all workers, including casual employees:

-• For each occasion that such leave is required, employees may take two days of unpaid caretaker's leave and two days of unpaid compassionate leave.
+• For each occasion that such leave is required, employees may take two days of unpaid caretaker's leave and two days of unpaid compassionate leave

-• Employees work a maximum of 38 hours per week, plus any ‘reasonable’ additional hours.
+• Employees work a maximum of 38 hours per week, plus any ‘reasonable’ additional hours

-• Casual employees can take community service leave for things like voluntary emergency service or jury duty.
+• Casual employees can take community service leave for things like voluntary emergency service or jury duty

-• Casual employees can take a day off on a public holiday unless the employer ‘reasonably’ requests the employee to work.
+• Casual employees can take a day off on a public holiday unless the employer ‘reasonably’ requests the employee to work

 As part of entering into an employment arrangement, the employer must provide a casual employee with their Fair Work Information Statement which outlines details about their employee rights in line with the NES.

-Security Vs. Flexibility For Casual Employees
+Security vs Flexibility for Casual Employees

 Compared to other types of employment, casual labour offers more flexible working hours.
 The job's permanence, though, is less guaranteed.